TobikoData/sqlmesh/docs/reference/notebook.md

 ```

 ### Databricks notebooks
-Update the `default_connection` and `test_connection` in the `config.yaml` file to use your Databricks cluster.
+To use your Databricks cluster, update the `default_connection` and `test_connection` in the `config.yaml` file.

-See the [Execution Engines](https://sqlmesh.readthedocs.io/en/stable/integrations/engines/) page for information on configuring a Databricks connection.
+See the [Execution Engines](../integrations/engines.md#databricks) page for information on configuring a Databricks connection.

 ## context
 ```